workingDog/scalakml/README.md

 Note a FeaturePart is not a Feature, but it is part of the Feature trait.
 A FeaturePart can be created and is typically added to a
 Feature element, such as Document, Folder, Placemark, etc...

-An addition to the base classes is a bunch of helper methods of the type withXXX().
+In addition to the base classes is a bunch of helper methods of the type withXXX().
 These methods return a new object with the XXX changed.
 For example:
 - placemark withName("someName")